 The Journal is published twice a year and is edited by dedicated law students at the University of Arkansas School of Law.
 The School of Law is noted for its work in the law of food and agriculture, with a variety of food law courses offered, a specialized LL.M.
 Program in Agricultural and Food Law, the Indigenous Food & Agriculture Initiative, and the Food Recovery Project.

-Current Volume: Volume 13 (2017)
+Current Issue: Volume 13, Number 2 (2017)

 Journal of Food Law & Policy - Volume 13 Fall 2017

 Food Law & Policy: An Essential Part of Today's Legal Academy

 Emil M. Broad Leib and Baylen J. Linnekin